dogtagpki/pki/docs/admin/Offline_System_Certificate_Renewal.md

     ````
     # pki-server selftest-enable
     ````
+6. Restore the CS.cfg values that you modified earlier in [Configuring LDAP](#Configuring-LDAP) section

-6. Start server with new renewed system certificates.
+7. Start server with new renewed system certificates.
     ````
     # systemctl start pki-tomcatd@pki-tomcat
     ````